satdast/EntityFramework.Docs.de-de/entity-framework/core/managing-schemas/migrations/operations.md

 }
 ```

-<span data-ttu-id="2f148-113">Dieser Ansatz funktioniert nur, wenn Sie jeden Anbieter kennen, auf den der benutzerdefinierte Vorgang angewendet wird.</span><span class="sxs-lookup"><span data-stu-id="2f148-113">This approach only works if you know every provider where your custom operation will be applied.</span></span>
+<span data-ttu-id="8a8e1-114">Dieser Ansatz funktioniert nur, wenn Sie jeden Anbieter kennen, auf den der benutzerdefinierte Vorgang angewendet wird.</span><span class="sxs-lookup"><span data-stu-id="8a8e1-114">This approach only works if you know every provider where your custom operation will be applied.</span></span>

-## <a name="using-a-migrationoperation"></a><span data-ttu-id="2f148-114">Verwenden von migrationoperation</span><span class="sxs-lookup"><span data-stu-id="2f148-114">Using a MigrationOperation</span></span>
+## <a name="using-a-migrationoperation"></a><span data-ttu-id="8a8e1-115">Verwenden von migrationoperation</span><span class="sxs-lookup"><span data-stu-id="8a8e1-115">Using a MigrationOperation</span></span>

-<span data-ttu-id="2f148-115">Wenn Sie den benutzerdefinierten Vorgang von SQL entkoppeln möchten, können Sie eine eigene `MigrationOperation` definieren, um Sie darzustellen.</span><span class="sxs-lookup"><span data-stu-id="2f148-115">To decouple the custom operation from the SQL, you can define your own `MigrationOperation` to represent it.</span></span> <span data-ttu-id="2f148-116">Der Vorgang wird dann an den Anbieter weitergegeben, damit er die zu generierende SQL-Datei bestimmen kann.</span><span class="sxs-lookup"><span data-stu-id="2f148-116">The operation is then passed to the provider so it can determine the appropriate SQL to generate.</span></span>
+<span data-ttu-id="8a8e1-116">Um den benutzerdefinierten Vorgang von SQL zu entkoppeln, können Sie einen eigenen definieren, `MigrationOperation` um ihn zu repräsentieren.</span><span class="sxs-lookup"><span data-stu-id="8a8e1-116">To decouple the custom operation from the SQL, you can define your own `MigrationOperation` to represent it.</span></span> <span data-ttu-id="8a8e1-117">Der Vorgang wird dann an den Anbieter weitergegeben, damit er die zu generierende SQL-Datei bestimmen kann.</span><span class="sxs-lookup"><span data-stu-id="8a8e1-117">The operation is then passed to the provider so it can determine the appropriate SQL to generate.</span></span>

 ``` csharp
 class CreateUserOperation : MigrationOperation